hmxmilohax/Rock-Band-4-Deluxe/README.md

 You will need

-- a Hackable PS4 (sytem software 9.00 or lower)
+- a Hackable PS4 with GoldHEN 2.3.0+ (sytem software 9.00 or lower)
-- a copy of Rock Band 4 (1.00/Launch, 1.08, or 2.21/latest/Rivals) that you can extract onto your PC.

-Currently the versions of Rock Band 4 set up for easy building is 1.08 (shows up as 1.3.0 inside the game), and 2.21/latest/Rivals (shows up as 2.3.7 inside the game).
+- a copy of Rock Band 4 version 2.21 (shows up as 2.3.7 in game) installed on your PS4.

 ## Building